Selected Correspondence Peter

 And to think everyone who subscribed to this mailing list received the following introduction –

-Welcome to the Actual Freedom Mailing List ... it is most beneficial that you have joined for the sincerity of your participation will bestow immense advancement to both yourself and anyone else who is genuinely concerned about becoming free of the Human Condition and thus effecting peace-on-earth in this life-time.
-Those who are discussing these matters have before them a vital opportunity to partake in precipitating humankind’s long-awaited emergence from animosity and anguish into benignity and felicity.
+Richard: Welcome to the Actual Freedom Mailing List ... it is most beneficial that you have joined for the sincerity of your participation will bestow immense advancement to both yourself and anyone else who is genuinely concerned about becoming free of the Human Condition and thus effecting peace-on-earth in this life-time.
+Those who are discussing these matters have before them a vital opportunity to partake in precipitating humankind’s long-awaited emergence from animosity and anguish into benignity and benevolence.
 We fellow human beings writing here today are actively engaged in ensuring that the current ‘Savage Ages’ will eventually become a thing of the dreadful past ... so that they will pass into the waste-bin of history like the ‘Dark Ages’ have.

 It is not a little thing we are doing.
+Actual Freedom Mailing List welcome message

 I seem to remember someone writing recently querying why no one had become free of the human condition before now.
 As can be seen from the current most vocal objectors, is there any wonder?
 Even if someone had managed to break free of the stranglehold of spiritual belief in the past and discovered an actual freedom from the human condition in toto, would they have dared to stick their head above the parapet in order to tell his or her fellow human beings about the discovery?
 They would have been hauled before a real court and tried as a heretic or attacked with far more than words.